replicatedhq/troubleshoot.sh/docs/source/preflight/cli-usage.md

 helm template mychart --values my-values.yaml | ./preflight -
 ```

-As of v0.64.0, valid input for specs as stdin can include:
+As of v0.64.0, valid input for specs can include:

 - Documents of `kind: Preflight`
 - Documents of `kind: Secret` that have the label `troubleshoot.io/kind: preflight`